tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ##### Data synchronization

 Since we aim to apply registration algorithms on the pointclouds from both the `mapping lidar` and the `calibration lidars` to find the transformations between them, it's crucial to ensure that pointclouds share the same timestamp.
 However, the `calibration lidars` may not be synchronized with the `mapping lidar`, meaning their respective pointclouds cannot be directly used together during movement.
 To address this, we first need to interpolate the pose of the `mapping lidar` at the timestamp of the `calibration lidars`.
-This step will allow us to correctly align the pointclouds for the application of registration algorithms.

 ##### Data selection